Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Labor Costs

-Any aspect of an operation that requires the handling of materials is heavily reliant on labor costs.
-Disposing and storing of waste requires the handling of several workers from those who remove it from a work location to those who place it in a storage location.
+Any aspect of an operation that requires material handling heavily relies on labor costs.
+Disposing and storing waste requires several workers, from those who remove it from a work location to those who place it in storage.
+These costs can be avoided by using a cardboard baler, which significantly diminishes waste and removes the need for multiple handlers.

 Overhead Costs

 There are many costs related to running a business.
-Overhead costs are one of the fixed costs that are difficult to adjust.
+Overhead costs are fixed costs that are difficult to adjust.
 A component of overhead costs is handling waste, which is an inevitability for all businesses.
-A cardboard baler provides a smooth and seamless method for handling waste and cutting into overhead costs.
+A cardboard baler provides a smooth and seamless method for handling waste and cutting overhead costs.

 Environmental Awareness